 This year we've gone bigger and better - all first year students can undertake a placement with the Saints Foundation.
 There are also opportunities for second and third year undergraduates.

 Feeling inspired?
-Visit the BA (Hons) Sport Coaching and Development course page to find out more about the work of our coaching students.
 Visit our sport and fitness page to see the full range of sport, coaching and fitness management programmes.

 Back to top